DavidBetteridge/DavidBetteridge.github.io/_posts/2019-01-26-Async-Await.md

 Strictly speaking we should be referring to the __SynchronizationContext__ rather than the UI thread however we will skip over that for now!

 ### The inverse
-Although __ConfigureAwait(true)__ means your program will be on the same thread either side of the await call,  __ConfigureAwait(true)__ doesn't mean that the threads will be different.
+Although __ConfigureAwait(true)__ means your program will be on the same thread either side of the await call,  __ConfigureAwait(false)__ doesn't mean that the threads will be different.
 If the awaited call doesn't create a new thread then the caller will continue on the existing thread.

 This can be shown by creating the following function